 I was definitely inspired by the medieval Book of Hours.
 The original Book of Hours (and perhaps this is covered in your notes!) were books of prayers for particular times of the day and the year.
 A more recent Book of Hours which I also drew inspiration from is 'Thomas Merton's A Book of Hours' (edited by Kathleen Deignan).
 Merton's reflections and writings are arranged into four sections - Dawn, Day, Dusk and Dark.
 I found something so beautiful about honouring these times of the day and night and taking a moment to reflect.
-In many of the medieval books of hours, there was a focus on the illustrations what Art Historian Wendy Stein describes as 'painted prayers'.
+In what Art Historian Wendy Stein describes as 'painted prayers'.
 So this concept served as one of the entry points for me into Book of Hours - as an honouring and marking of the times in our day and the times in our lives in the way that a prayer or reflection does.

-\Note - several Australian libraries have medieval Book of Hours manuscripts in their collection - some of them are digitised should teachers wish to look at these with their students.
+Note - several Australian libraries have medieval Book of Hours manuscripts in their collection - some of them are digitised should teachers wish to look at these with their students.
 (National Library of Australia, State Library of NSW and State Library of Victoria all have original examples in their collection).
 The link below to the Metropolitan Museum of Art has links to the digitised books in the Met's collection.